Ronald Acuña Jr. Player Props: Braves vs. Athletics

-On Monday, Ronald Acuna Jr. (.318 on-base percentage in past 10 games, 97 points below season-long percentage) and the Atlanta Braves face the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 8:07 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. (.295 on-base percentage in past 10 games, 113 points below season-long percentage), battle starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-In his last game, he collected three RBI (going 4-for-5 with a triple) against the Phillies.
+In his previous game he had a hitless showing (0-for-4) against the Athletics.

 Ronald Acuña Jr. Game Info & Props vs. the Athletics